1977–78 FA Cup

 The 1977–78 FA Cup was the 97th season of the world's oldest knockout football competition, The Football Association Challenge Cup, or FA Cup.
 The final saw Ipswich Town beat Arsenal 1–0, with a goal from Roger Osborne.

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Blyth Spartans, Wigan Athletic, Spennymoor United, Mossley, Stafford Rangers, Burscough, Runcorn, Goole Town, Arnold, Burton Albion, Nuneaton Borough, AP Leamington, Kettering Town, Enderby Town, Boreham Wood, Enfield, Leatherhead, Barnet, Tilbury, Lowestoft Town, Folkestone & Shepway, Hendon, Wealdstone, Tooting & Mitcham United, Bideford, Minehead, Weymouth and Bath City.

+Enderby Town was the only non-league club appearing in the competition proper for the first time.
+Of the others, Mossley had last featured at this stage in 1969–70, Arnold and Lowestoft Town had last done so in 1967-68, Folkestone & Shepway had last done so in 1966-67, Burton Albion in 1965-66, Burscough in 1959-60 and Tilbury in 1949-50.

+Blyth Spartans became the first club since New Brighton in 1956-57 to feature in nine rounds of one FA Cup tournament.
+They progressed from the first qualifying round to the fifth round proper, defeating Shildon, Crook Town, Consett, Bishop Auckland, Burscough, Chesterfield, Enfield and Stoke City before Wrexham needed a replay at St James' Park in Newcastle to end their run.

 First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus Workington, Scarborough, Dagenham and Wycombe Wanderers were given byes.
-The first round of games were played on 26 November 1977.
-Replays were played mainly on 28–30 November, with three on 5 and 7 December.
+The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league clubs from the qualifying rounds and Workington, Scarborough, Dagenham and Wycombe Wanderers who were given byes.
+The first matches were played on 26 November 1977 with replays mainly taking place on 28–30 November.
+Three replays were postponed until 5-7 December.

 Second round proper

 The second round of games were played on 17 December 1977.
-Replays took place on 19th–21st.
+Replays took place on 19th–21 December.

 Third round proper

-Teams from the Football League First and Second Division entered in this round.
+Teams from the Football League First and Second Divisions entered in this round.
 The third round of games in the FA Cup were played on 6–7 January 1978.
-Replays were mainly played over 9–11 January but some occurred on 16th instead.
+Replays were mainly played over 9–11 January but some occurred on 16 January instead.